qwertie/ecsharp/Doc/LLLPG/LLLPG Part 5.md

 The Loyc LL(k) Parser Generator: Part 5
 =======================================

 Frustrated that regular expressions are unintelligible, repetitive, hard to get right and don't recurse?
-Want another way to write a fast parser?
-Try LLLPG!
+Read part 5, possibly the most useful part yet!

 Welcome to part 5
 -----------------

 _New to LLLPG?
-Read [part 1](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp)_.
+You could start at [part 1](http://www.codeproject.com/Articles/664785/A-New-Parser-Generator-for-Csharp)_.

 I've finally decided to finish this article series, and to give LLLPG a few new features to make it more flexible and appealing, especially as a alternative to regexes.
-In fact, this article is mainly about the new features!
+Half of this article is devoted just to the new features, and the other half is devoted to advanced parsing tips.

 To recap, LLLPG is a parser generator integrated into an "Enhanced" C# language.
 The tool accepts normal C# code interspersed with LLLPG grammars or grammar fragments, and it outputs plain C#.
 Advantages of LLLPG over other tools: